t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ch"></a>
-*Q: After associating DoxBox with ".vol" files* from the options dialog, I double-clicked my ".vol" volume file, and nothing happened!
+*Q: After associating DoxBox with ".box" files* from the options dialog, I double-clicked my ".box" volume file, and nothing happened!

 *A:* The DoxBox drivers must be running in order for you to mount a volume by double-clicking on it.
 Please either install the DoxBox drivers (see the [portable mode](installation_and_upgrading__PC.md)installation section, or start DoxBox's portable mode ([see](portable_mode.md) section).